 As part of our commitment to multiple use in our forestland (wildlife, timber, recreation), we lease some of these large forestland properties to individuals and groups interested in exclusive hunting leases and recreational access.
 The properties generally include access roads, gates, and miles of trails.
 Some even have warming cabins with wood stoves.
 Our clients include fish & game clubs whose suburban locations do not allow them to hunt deer; bird dog trial enthusiasts; hunters; and outdoorsmen and women of all kinds.
 Some of our lease clients have been with us for over 30 years, allowing them and their families to develop a special connection with the land.

-For more information on leasing forestland, visit us at hullforest.com and click on the “Forestry” tab.
+For more information on our recreational leasing program, visit us at hullforest.com and click on the “Forestry” tab.

 For all you timber frame enthusiasts, check out this youtube video of the Laird family barn raising.
 After their barn was destroyed by Hurricane Sandy in October 2012, the family hired Todd Mendes Woodworking to build them a new timber frame barn.
 The timbers were milled from locally grown wood by Hull Forest Products.
 It is so inspiring to see our timbers used in this way!